GreenDelta/openLCA2-manual/src/epds/life_cycle_models.md

-# Using results of EPDs in the supply chain
+# Using results of EPDs in the product system

 <div style='text-align: justify;'>